bytetechnology/moleculer-context-db/README.md

 # moleculer-context-db

 A database integrator for injecting a transaction safe database session into the context of the action.
-Currently, this only has built in support for [Mikro-ORM](https://mikro-orm.io/)
+Currently, this only has built in support for [Mikro-ORM](https://mikro-orm.io/), and in that only SQL databases have been tested.
+Mongo support is experimental.

 ## Setup